Finding the best homeschool math curriculum is challenging, but knowing how to choose a homeschool math curriculum is sometimes harder!

 Check out the best secular homeschool curriculum resources.

 Are there worksheets to print out?

 Now I know you are here as you are looking at an online math curriculum.
 But things change so you need to be prepared.
-If you think your child may want to switch to worksheets half way through the year then knowing if you have that option available is important.
+If you think your student may want to switch to worksheets halfway through the year then knowing if you have that option available is important.

 Luckily the curriculum we had chosen had this option, so if you think they might want to switch to paper make sure you have the option.

 I wish I could say that cost isn’t important when deciding on an online math curriculum.
 But who am I kidding?

 A curriculum with live instructions will always be more expensive than a self-paced course.